 Step 1: Creating or Writing Dockerfile Repository

 1. First, let’s create some kind of Dockerfile repositories in order to reuse files in the future to create other images.
 Make an empty directory somewhere in

 /var partition where we will create the file with the instructions that will be used to build the newly Docker image.

 2. Next, start editing the file with the following instructions:

 FROM ubuntu MAINTAINER your_name <[email protected]> RUN apt-get -y install apache2 RUN echo “Hello Apache server on Ubuntu Docker” > /var/www/html/index.html EXPOSE 80 CMD /usr/sbin/apache2ctl -D FOREGROUND

 The first line tells us that we are building from an Ubuntu image.
 If no tag is submitted, say 14:10 for example, the latest image from Docker Hub is used.

-The EXPOSE line will instruct Docker container to listen on port 80, but the port will be not available to outside.
-The last line instructs the container to run Apache service in foreground after the container is started.
+The EXPOSE line will instruct the Docker container to listen on port 80, but the port will be not available to outside.
+The last line instructs the container to run Apache service in the foreground after the container is started.

 3. The last thing we need to do is to start creating the image by issuing the below command, which will locally create a new Docker image named